SnehaKarthikeyan/FHIRGuard/Evaluation/README.md

 ## Actual Results

-The outputs in `fhirguard-results.md` are based on the actual FHIRGuard execution for these test cases.
+The actual FHIRGuard output is recorded directly inside each test case file under 'test-cases/'.

 The expected results are documented separately in `expected-results.json`.